STEVE INSKEEP, HOST:

 KAUFMAN: Kind of steep, isn't it?

 ADAMS: Very steep.
 Absolutely.
-I think that's the Marine Corps in me, kind of, got to be the best at it, and this is my first time ever dressing up.
+I think that's the Marine Corps in me, I got to kind of be the best at it, and this is my first time ever dressing up.

 KAUFMAN: Two hundred dollars is definitely on the high side.
 A survey done for the National Retail Federation suggests that Americans 18 and over will spend an average of almost $80 - quite a bit more than last year.